-In connection with the closing of the APP Acquisition, the Company issued a warrant to purchase up to2,585,379 shares of the Company's common stock to Torreya Capital, the Company's financial advisor (the "Financial Advisor Warrant").
-The Financial Advisor Warrant has a five-year term, a cashless exercise feature and a strike price equal to\$1.93 per share, the average price of the Company's common stock for the ten-day period preceding the original announcement of the APP Acquisition on April 6, 2016.
-The fair value of the Financial Advisor Warrant of \$542,930 was estimated at the October 31, 2016 date of grant using the Black-Scholes option pricing model assuming expected volatility of 47.2 percent, a risk-free interest rate of1.31 percent, an expected life offive years, no dividend yield, and the closing price of the Financial Advisor Warrant, or 1,292,690 shares, were locked-up for a period of 18 months from the issuance date.
-The Financial Advisor Warrant was recorded as a component of additional paid-in-capital and the related expense is included in business acquisition expenses in the accompanying unaudited condensed consolidated statement of operations for the six months ended March 31, 2017.
+In connection with the closing of the APP Acquisition, the Company issued a warrant to purchase up to 2,585,379 shares of the Company's common stock to Torreya Capital, the Company's financial advisor (the "Financial Advisor Warrant").
+The Financial Advisor Warrant has a five-year term, a cashless exercise feature and a strike price equal to \$1.93 per share.
+The Financial Advisor Warrant vested upon issuance and remains outstanding at December 31, 2018.